tiannamen/Croct-Integration-Guide/README.md

 - Marketing: It is important to keep your communication consistent along the entire purchase flow.

-## Integrating Croct's API into your application
+## Integrating Croct's API into your applications

 Thinking about the developers experience, and the revenue increase, Croct designed an English-based language called Contextual Query Language (CQL).
 Its goal is to abstract away from marketing, product,